-- 1) Ensure that the names of potential new members of the ISAE, who have completed membership forms, are brought to the attention of the Council for approval as ISAE members.
+- Ensure that the names of potential new members of the ISAE, who have completed membership forms, are brought to the attention of the Council for approval as ISAE members.
 A list of applicants for membership and their proposers/seconders (and supporting statements, as appropriate) should be sent to Council several times per year (usually monthly) so that approved members can be admitted to the Society without undue delay.
-The result of the vote on admission should be reported back to Council soon after the vote has been conducted. - 2) Ensure that the Regional Secretaries are provided with names, addresses and email addresses of new members in their Region. - 3) Together with the Communications Officer, maintain an accurate and regularly updated online membership database that can be accessed by members. - 4) Consult with Council on annual applications for sponsored membership and report the outcome to applicants. - 5) Liaise with Elsevier to ensure that members who subscribe to Applied Animal Behaviour Science obtain their subscription. - 6) With the Communications Officer, keep a record of donations to the Congress Attendance Fund and membership fees paid by one member on behalf of another member.
+The result of the vote on admission should be reported back to Council soon after the vote has been conducted. - 2.
+Ensure that the Regional Secretaries are provided with names, addresses and email addresses of new members in their Region and circulate an updated list to them 4 times a year. - 3.
+Maintain an accurate and regularly updated online membership database that can be accessed by members. - 4.
+Consult with Council on annual applications for sponsored membership and report the outcome to applicants. - 5.
+Liaise with Elsevier to ensure that members who subscribe to Applied Animal Behaviour Science obtain their subscription.